Pilot 2nd Lt John C. Johnston, O-789918 (MIA / KIA) NC

 Wreckage

-Later, Native people brought word to Allied troops near Dobodura that they had found a crash site not far from the army camp.
-A few days later 8th Squadron engineer Lt.
-Dick Illing flew to Dobodura and visited the crash site.
+After the crash, natives reported to U.S. troops near Dobodura that they had found a crash site not far from an army camp.
+A few days later, Lt.
+Dick Illing 8th Squadron engineer flew to Dobodura Airfield and visited the crash site.
 It consisted of a muddy crater on the bank of a stream surrounded by small debris suggesting a violent impact.
-Illing searched through the debris for any rubber cushions used for mounting the P-40's Allision engine.
+Illing searched through the debris for any rubber cushions used for mounting the P-40's Allison engine.
 He found a .45 pistol whose number matched one that had been issued to Lt.
 Johnson.

-At 1445 hours, over the Dobodura area, twelve A6M2 Zeros were encountered in a loose formation.
-Individual dog fights ensued lasting approximately twenty minutes.
-At the termination of the conflict, Lt Voorhees plane was not to be seen.
-Also lost is P-40E piloted by Voorhees.
+At 2:45pm over the Dobodura area, twelve A6M2 Zeros were encountered in a loose formation and individual dog fights ensued lasting approximately twenty minutes.
+Johnston's P-40 was seen to crash and explode.
+Also lost was P-40E piloted by Voorhees.
 The remainder of the flight returned to their base.

 Memorials

-Johnston was declared dead on the day of the mission and is memorialized on the tablets of the missing at Manila American Cemetery.
+Johnston was officially declared dead on the day of the mission.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 References